Mugwump (folklore)

-It is unknown which elements of political and cultural history, if any, influenced the creature's name when it was first documented in 1979.
+It remains unknown which elements of political and cultural history, if any, influenced the naming of the creature which Dent documented, referencing "a very old Indian legend", in 1979.

-There is another cryptid named 'Mugwump' which is said to reside in a marsh in Ventura, Iowa.
+Another cryptid dubbed "Mugwump" allegedly resides in a marsh in Ventura, Iowa.

 Description

 Anatomy

 When interviewed in 1995, a witness recalled the Mugwump as having a round head and nose like an animal.
 Two ice fishers alleged to have seen a black, glistening head through their fishing hole in 1982; they noted that it had protruding eyes, one of which was trained on them and gave the impression it was sizing the men up.
 Another ice fisherman reported that he'd seen the creature completely out of the water one winter night, that it had a head similar to that of a dinosaur, and that it was long enough to curl around a number of fishing huts at once.
 A married couple which claimed to have witnessed the Mugwump swimming in 1978 reported that it had a humped back and no fins.
-Chuck Coull, the first person to have his encounter with the Mugwump documented and published, claimed the animal looked like a person-sized sturgeon.
+Chuck Coull, the first human to have his encounter with the Mugwump documented and published, claimed the animal looked like a human-sized sturgeon.
 The creature is popularly depicted as having the body of a serpent and the head of a horse.

 Jack Dent claimed in 1979 that a descendant of Chief Wabi (aka "Big Wabi") had informed him of the creature which lived in the lake.
 According to Dent's source: